joemoose/psiops/docs/combat.md

 ## Multiple Attackers

-If multiple attackers target the same target, determine all damage and keep the highest result each round.
+If multiple attackers target the same target, determine all damage and keep only the highest result each round.

 ## Blast Damage